LemonNES/LemonNES/README.md

 # LemonNES: Browser Based NES Emulator
-LemonNES is a simple NES Emulator built with help from ChatGPT
+LemonNES is a simple NES Emulator coded in html, css, and javascript, and built with help from ChatGPT
 # Known Issues

 • Graphical Bugs